starno/Gcode-Tools/README.md

-Acceleration Calibration (Not for Deltabots)
+Acceleration Calibration (Cartesian Bots)
 ============================================
 -Define machine parameters and incremental acceleration values that will be generated into gcode.

 -Watch the machine run through the generated gcode routine and take note of which acceleration iteration starts to negatively affect performance.

-Delta Radius Calibration (Deltabots only)
+Delta Radius Calibration (Deltabots)
 =========================================
 -Define tool head characteristics and build platform diameter to get 4 generated gcode files to aid in firmware calibration